StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 #### Send relations

-Relations can be sent to StackState using the `self.relation(source_id, target_id, type, data)` method.
+You can send relations to StackState using the `self.relation(source_id, target_id, type, data)` method.

 {% tabs %}
 {% tab title="Example - send a relation" %}